ground-creative/tuyapiphp/README.md

 # Tuya Api PHP Client

-This is a simple php client to interact with devices that support the tuya api.
+This is a simple php client to interact with devices that support the tuya api over the cloud.

 ## Requirements